 - 1.5 small red chili or serrano pepper (stem + seeds removed // thinly sliced)

 - 1.5 large red bell pepper (thinly sliced lengthwise)

 - 4.5 Tbsp yellow (or red) Thai curry paste (I prefer Thai True brand)

 - 5.25 cups peeled and cubed pumpkin or butternut squash

-- 3 14-ounce cans light coconut milk (sub full-fat for extra creamy texture or 1/2 of the coconut milk for vegetable broth for thinner curry)
+- 3 14-ounce cans of light coconut milk (sub-full-fat for extra creamy texture or 1/2 of the coconut milk for vegetable broth for thinner curry)

 - 3 Tbsp maple syrup or coconut sugar (plus more to taste // or sub stevia to taste)

 - 1.5 tsp ground turmeric

 - 1.5 healthy pinch sea salt (~1/4 tsp)

 - 1.5 Tbsp coconut aminos (or sub tamari or soy sauce if not gluten-free)